fsufyan/BidiSharp/README.md

 # BidiSharp
-Unicode Bi-Directional algorithm C# implementation
+C# implementation for unicode UAX #9 positioning of characters in text containing right-to-left characters, such as Arabic or Hebrew.